openfire3/systemAudioDump/README.md

 # SystemAudioDump

+**⚠️ IMPORTANT: This tool captures SYSTEM AUDIO only (apps, browser, media players, etc.) and does NOT record from external sources like microphones, external audio interfaces, or USB devices.**

 A macOS command-line tool that captures system audio and outputs it as raw PCM data to stdout.

 ## Features